Homeland Security and Emergency Management

-This program is a 120-semester hour degree program with courses offered in eight-week sessions, allowing students the opportunity for service-based learning.
+This program offers courses in eight-week sessions, allowing students the opportunity for service-based learning.
 In addition, the coursework assists students in developing critical thinking skills regarding important issues in public safety.

 Upon completion of the program, students will be prepared to:

 - Develop and defend positions on current issues in homeland security and emergency management

 - Design policies and procedures geared towards responding to national security threats

 - Apply critical decision making skills to determine how to inform and manage public responses to critical incidents

 - Distinguish how the various components of the public safety system interact

 Individuals who successfully complete Mercer’s Bachelor of Science in Homeland Security and Emergency Management degree program are prepared to work as professionals in a wide variety of positions, including: air marshal, border patrol agent, CIA analyst or officer, Customs and Border Protection officer, ICE agent or emergency medical technician.